-Meditation Changed My Mornings: How I Found Focus Before Coffee
+Meditation Changed My Mornings: How I Found Focus

-That’s when I knew I needed a shift.
-Something to help me find focus before the noise of the day took over.
-That “something” turned out to be meditation, and it changed more than just my mornings.
+That’s when something in me said enough.
+I knew I needed a shift—a way to find focus before the noise took over.

 Meditation in the Morning: What Happens?